fudab/fudab.github.io/covid-19/bag_end_world.md

     <td>(f) Daily new deaths. </td>
   </tr>
   <tr>
     <td colspan="2">Figure 1: Summary of the world-wide COVID-19 information as of the date updated.
-We only show the top 20 countries(regions) on every panel. </td>
+We only show the top 20 countries or regions on every panel. </td>
   </tr>
 </table>